Crossfire (film): Plot

-Escorted by officer Finlay, Mitch's wife Mary visits Ginny at her apartment, and in an attempt to discover an alibi for her husband, asks Finlay to wait outside, as a cop might make Ginny clam up.
-If Ginny admits spending the night with Mitch, it will prove he didn't kill Samuels.
-Ginny claims to have no knowledge of meeting Mitch, then Finlay enters the apartment to question her.
-Ginny recants, admits to knowing Mitch, but never met him at her apartment.
-Then Ginny's husband appears from a back room, and tells Finlay that he remembers Mitch, thus providing an alibi.
+Escorted by Captain Finlay, Mitch's wife Mary visits Ginny at her apartment, hoping that Ginny will confess to spending the night with Mitch and prove he is innocent.
+Mary asks Finlay to wait outside, as a cop might make Ginny clam up.
+Ginny claims to have no knowledge of meeting Mitch, at which point Finlay enters the apartment to question her.
+Ginny recants and admits to knowing Mitch, but states that she never met him at her apartment.
+At this point, the odd man appears from a back room and tells Finlay that he remembers Mitch, thereby providing a partial alibi, but not for the estimated time of the murder.

-Back at the police station, Finlay questions Monty a second time, hoping to uncover the motive for Samuels' murder, but sends him on his way.
-With Keeley in his office, Finlay suspects that antisemitism was the likely motive for Samuels' murder, because no person involved really knew Samuels personally.
-Both suspect that Monty was responsible for killing both Samuels and Floyd since he's clearly anti-Semitic.
-With the help of a soldier named Leroy, they set up a trap to catch him.
-Leroy tells Monty that Floyd wants to meet him and hands him an address where he can find Floyd.
-Monty shows up to the apartment where he killed Floyd, presumably to check if he's still alive, and encounters Finlay and another cop.
-Finlay tells Monty he gave himself away as the address on the piece of paper was actually to a different building.
-Monty tries to escape, but is shot dead by Finlay.
+Back at the police station, Finlay questions Montgomery a second time, hoping to uncover the motive for Samuels' murder, but sends him on his way.
+With Keeley in his office, Finlay suspects that antisemitism was the likely motive for Samuels' murder, since Samuels was Jewish and no person involved otherwise knew him personally.
+Both suspect that Montgomery was responsible for killing both Samuels and Floyd, since he is clearly antisemitic.

+Finlay delivers a personal antiracist message to Keeley and a naïve soldier named Leroy, who was in Montgomery's unit, by recalling the death of his Irish grandfather during earlier historical bigotry.
+Winning over Leroy, Finlay sets a trap to catch Montgomery.
+Leroy tells a surprised Montgomery that Floyd wants to meet him and shows him an address he wrote down where he can find Floyd.
+Montgomery shows up at the apartment where he killed Floyd, presumably to check if he is still alive, and encounters Finlay and another cop.
+Finlay tells Montgomery he gave himself away as the address on the piece of paper was actually to a different building, nevertheless he came to the right apartment, proving he had been there before when he killed Floyd.
+Montgomery tries to escape but is shot dead by Finlay.

-After Monty is killed, Finlay and Keeley say their goodbyes.
-As Finlay drives away, Keeley looks to Leroy and replies, "Well, how about a cup of coffee, soldier?"
+After Montgomery is killed, Finlay and Keeley say their goodbyes.
+As Finlay drives away, Keeley offers to buy Leroy a cup of coffee.